 - 1 clove garlic, germ removed, cut in four

 - a short ribbon of lemon zest cut thinly from an organic lemon with a vegetable peeler (optional)

 - 2 tablespoons olive oil, plus more to get the consistency you like

 - ground chili pepper

-- Put all the ingredients in a food processor or blender or mini-chopper, and process in short pulses until smooth.
+- Put all the ingredients in a food processor or blender, and process in short pulses until smooth.
 You will likely have to scrape down the sides of the bowl once or twice.
-This produces a thick pesto; add more oil and pulse again to get the consistency you prefer.
-(This can also be done with a mortar and pestle; it's great for your karma and your triceps.)

 - Taste, adjust the seasoning, and pack into an airtight container -- I use a repurposed glass jar.

 Use within a few days (it will keep longer if you pour a thin layer of oil on the surface) or freeze.